LadipoSanni/nkwadoma_fe/README.md

 -login with the username provided in the docker compose file -create the realm = nkwadoma
 -create the client = nkwadoma-client
+-while creating the client switch the client authentication on.
 -navigate to the created nkwadoma realm, click on it.
 -navigate to the client you created and click, on the tabs you'd see a tab for credentials bar, click on it.
 -in this credentials there's a hidden client secret, copy this secret